 Acute mountain sickness is likely to occur at heights of 8,000 feet above sea level.
-In most cases, the condition is mild and quickly heal.
+Generally, in most cases, the condition is mild and quickly heal.
 In rare instances, it can be severe and result to complications with the brain or lungs.

 What are the signs?

-The indications of acute mountain sickness manifest in hours of moving to an area with high altitude.
-The signs vary depending on the seriousness of the condition.
+Generally, the indications of acute mountain sickness manifest in hours of moving to an area with high altitude.
+Furthermore, the signs vary depending on the seriousness of the condition.

 For a mild case, the following are present: